bhargrah/distributed_architecture_pattern/README.md

 ### Durable Cache MS
  - This repo will have implementation of algorithms that are discussed in Replicate repo.
  - As the very first task , **Write Ahead Log** (WAL) is implemented.

+## Write Ahead Log  - Usage
+ - Consensus algorithm like Zookeeper and RAFT is similar to write ahead log.
+ - Kafka follows similar structure as that of commit logs in database.
+ - Every database like Postgres or Cassandra implements write ahead log.